Turner Classic Movies: Seasonal blocks

 Turner Classic Movies suspends its regular schedule twice each year for a special month of film marathons.
-31 Days of Oscar is a programming block aired each Oscar season by the U.S. and Asian Turner Classic Movies cable networks during the month of the Academy Awards.
+31 Days of Oscar is a programming block airing each Oscar season on the network during the month of the Academy Awards.
 Each feature that TCM airs in this block can be either an Oscar winner or nominee.
+Each August, TCM airs Summer Under the Stars, featuring an entire daily schedule devoted to the filmographies of a particular actor, with programming pertaining to the star of the day.
+Since 2022, TCM has aired Creepy Cinema, a programming block in October co-hosted by Ben Mankiewicz and actor and comedian Mario Cantone, presenting a double feature of horror and thriller films leading into Halloween.

+Defunct programming blocks

-Another is called "Summer Under the Stars", aired during August which features entire daily schedules devoted to the work of a particular actor, with movies and specials that pertain to the star of the day.
-In the summer of 2007, the channel debuted "Funday Night at the Movies", a block hosted by actor Tom Kenny (best known as the voice of SpongeBob SquarePants).
+In the summer of 2007, the channel debuted Funday Night at the Movies, a block hosted by actor Tom Kenny (best known as the voice of SpongeBob SquarePants).
 This summer block featured classic feature films (such as The Wizard of Oz, Sounder, Bringing Up Baby, Singin' in the Rain, Mr. Smith Goes to Washington, The Adventures of Robin Hood, and 20,000 Leagues Under the Sea) aimed at introducing these movies to new generations of children, and their families.

-Each February, Turner Classic Movies airs films and programs honoring Black History Month.